Elvin Bishop: Career

 Bishop appeared at the 1984 Long Beach Blues Festival.
-In 1988, he signed with Alligator Records and released Big Fun featuring Whit Lehnberg & The Carptones, 1991's Don't Let the Bossman Get You Down!, 1995's Ace in the Hole, 1998's The Skin I'm In and That's My Partner (2000), on which he paired with an early Chicago blues teacher, Little Smokey Smothers.
-He later revisited Smothers in the studio, where the two recorded another album in 2009, Little Smokey Smothers & Elvin Bishop: Chicago Blues Buddies.
+In 1988, he signed with Alligator Records and released Big Fun featuring Whit Lehnberg and the Carptones, 1991's Don't Let the Bossman Get You Down!, 1995's Ace in the Hole, 1998's The Skin I'm In, and That's My Partner (2000), on which he paired with an early Chicago blues teacher, Little Smokey Smothers.
+He later revisited Smothers in the studio, where the two recorded another album in 2009, Little Smokey Smothers and Elvin Bishop: Chicago Blues Buddies.

 Bishop was inducted into the Oklahoma Jazz Hall of Fame in 1998.

 In 2005, Bishop released his first new solo CD in seven years, Gettin' My Groove Back.
 In 2008, Bishop released The Blues Rolls On, on September 23, 2008, switching labels to Delta Groove Music.
 He was supported by Tommy Castro, James Cotton, Warren Haynes, B.B.
-King, Derek Trucks, George Thorogood, Kim Wilson, John Németh and Angela Strehli.
+King, Derek Trucks, George Thorogood, Kim Wilson, John Németh, and Angela Strehli.
 The album was nominated for Grammy Award for Best Traditional Blues Album.
 In 2010, Bishop released Red Dog Speaks.

 His first live concert DVD, That's My Thing: Elvin Bishop Live in Concert, was recorded live at the Club Fox in Redwood City, California, on December 17, 2011.
 It was released on the Delta Groove label in October 2012.
 The DVD was nominated for Best Blues DVD of 2012 by the Blues Foundation.
 The same organization announced that Bishop had six nominations for the 36th Blues Music Awards held in May 2015.
 He triumphed in three of them.

 In April 2015, Bishop was inducted into the Rock and Roll Hall of Fame as an original member of the Paul Butterfield Blues Band.

 In November 2017, his album Elvin Bishop's Big Fun Trio received a nomination for the Grammy Award for Best Traditional Blues Album.
-The Grammy was won by The Rolling Stones for Blue and Lonesome.
+The Grammy was won by the Rolling Stones for Blue and Lonesome.

 In November 2021, his album with Charlie Musselwhite, 100 Years of Blues, received a nomination for the Grammy Award for Best Traditional Blues Album.
 Bishop lost to Cedric Burnside for his album I Be Trying.

 Personal life

 Bishop's daughter Selina and ex-wife Jennifer Villarin were murdered along with three other victims in an August 2000 crime spree.
-The perpetrators were later identified as Selina's then-boyfriend Glenn Helzer, Helzer’s brother Justin Helzer, and accomplice Dawn Godman.
+The perpetrators were later identified as Selina's then-boyfriend Glen Helzer, Helzer's brother Justin Helzer, and accomplice Dawn Godman.
 The murders reportedly occurred as part of a scheme to extort money from an elderly couple from Concord, California.
 Both killers were sentenced to death for the murders; Justin Helzer, blind and partially paralyzed from an attempt on his own life while incarcerated, subsequently committed suicide in San Quentin prison.